telvarost/TelsDrinks-StationAPI/README.md

 * Cocoa is used in the brewing of many of the mods signature drinks <3

 Sticks were added as a rare oak leaf drop in other biomes to help signify that the mod is working.
+* If the biome is dropping sticks it won't drop apples or cocoa!

 How the mod works:
 * Kettles are heated by placing lava, fire, or a lit furnace below them.